opensearch-project/project-website/_posts/2024-08-07-Introducing-a-neural-sparse-two-phase-algorithm.md

 ### Test dataset

 For search quality, we tested multiple BEIR datasets and measured the relative quality of the results.
-Below are some parameter details for these datasets:
+The following table presents parameter details for these datasets.

 | Dataset        | BEIR-Name     | Queries | Corpus | Rel D/Q |
 |----------------|---------------|---------|--------|---------|